 Hands on tips when making Strawberry Muffins with White Chocolate Drizzle!

-- 250 g plain flour
+- 250 g plain (all purpose) flour

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 100 ml rapeseed or sunflower oil
+- 100 ml rapeseed or olive oil

-- 125 ml full fat yogurt
+- 125 ml full fat plain or greek yogurt

 - 2 eggs

-- 150 g caster sugar
+- 150 g caster (fine) sugar

 - grated zest of one lemon

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - 250 g strawberries washed, hulled and roughly chopped

-- 50 g white chocolate
+- 50 g white chocolate or white chocolate chips

 - extra strawberries for garnish optional